Wireless is one of the most competitive industries in America. CTIA supports policies that reflect the industry’s competitive dynamic.

 - Free add-ons such as Netflix, HBO, or Tidal subscriptions

 Competition drives the industry to invest.
-In recent years, wireless companies invested $200 billion to improve speeds, coverage, and quality.
-Those investments mean tangible benefits to consumers: for instance, average 4G download speeds are more than 60 percent faster today than they were in 2014.
+Since 2010, wireless companies have invested over $282 billion to improve speeds, coverage, and quality.
+Those investments mean tangible benefits to consumers: for instance, average 4G download speeds are more than 130 percent faster today than they were in 2015.

 At the same time, Americans are paying less for wireless.
 The decline in wireless prices in 2017 was so significant that it drove the average price for core consumer goods down across the economy for the first time since 2010.